chguiterman/dfoliatR/README.md

-The package requires users to input two sets of tree-ring data: standardized ring widths of individual host trees and a standardized tree-ring chronology from a local non-host tree species. `dfoliatR` combines these to remove the climate signal represented by the non-host chronology from the host tree series.
+The package requires users to input two sets of tree-ring data: standardized ring widths of individual host trees and a standardized tree-ring chronology from a local non-host tree species or climate series. `dfoliatR` combines these to remove the climate signal represented by the non-host chronology from the host tree series.
 What’s left should represent a disturbance signal.
 Then `dfoliatR` identifies defoliation events in the host tree series.

 We recommend that the input tree-ring data be standardized in either ARSTAN or the `dplR` R package.
-These standardized ring-width series should be averaged to the tree level.
+If there is more than one ring-width series from the same tree, these should be standardized and averaged to the tree level.
 In ARSTAN, make sure to output ‘.TRE’ files and read them into R with the `read.compact()` function in `dplR`.
 If you choose to standardize raw ring widths in `dplR` with `detrend()`, then use the `treeMean()` function to generate tree-level series.
 All data input to `dfoliatR` needs to be an `rwl` object as defined in `dplR`.

 ## Example